 The most important part of organizing and tracking feature requests is doing it in one place.
-The added benefit of this template is that the actual responses and the form are all in one place.
+The added benefit of this feature request template is that the actual responses and the form are all in one place.

-To figure out how to organize your feature requests, you should understand the goals of your product organization and current features being built on the product roadmap.
+To figure out how to organize your product feature requests, you should understand the goals of your product organization and current features being built on the product roadmap.
 You might disregard a bunch of feature requests because the feature those users are asking for is already scheduled for the next sprint.
-By incorporating your existing product goals and roadmap into the tagging of your feature requests, you can start to see the impact a specific feature request will have with your user base.
+By incorporating your existing product goals and roadmap into the tagging of your feature requests, you can start to see the impact a specific feature request will have on your user base.

 To close the loop on feature requests, you should have the emails of the users who submitted feature requests.
-When a certain feature request is built, you can email the segment of users who submitted that feature request.
-To do this accurately, you have to tag the feature requests with the right tags so that you follow-up with the right users when the feature request is built.
+When a certain feature request is built, you can email the segment of users who submitted that new feature request.
+To do this accurately, you have to tag the feature requests with the right tags so that you follow -up with the right users when the feature request is built.

 What is a feature request?

 A feature request is an idea, bug, or product improvement your user sends you to let you know how their experience with your product is going (and how it can be improved).
-The feature request can come in the form of an e-mail, a chat with your support team, or through a survey form.
+The feature request can come in the form of an e-mail, a chat with your support team, or a survey form.
 Feature requests give you a direct connection with your users or customers.
 The fact that you are receiving feature requests means you have users who are actively engaged with your product.
 So much so they are willing to send you feedback on how your product can be improved.